Envil2001/Envil2001/README.md

 ## About me
 I'm Andrii.
-A freelance Web Designer & Developer from Kyiev, Ukraine.
+A freelance Developer from Kyiev, Ukraine.
 I design and develop websites, landing pages and applications for startups and enterprises

 ### Languages and Tools
 ![JavaScript](https://img.shields.io/badge/-JavaScript-ffc639?style=flat&logo=JavaScript)